fernaldy77/logs-analytics/README.md

 These are prerequisites that must be done before start the project:

-1. Setup a GCP VM
+1. Setup a GCP Compute Engine instance
 2. Install Nifi, Kafka, Spark, Cassandra, HDFS and Postgresql using docker compose.
 You can find find docker-compose.yml on the repository